 KY Chapter Standing Rules

-(Click Link above for a Downloadable Version)
+(Click Link above for a PDF Version)

 The American Massage Therapy Association (AMTA) is guided with by-laws, policies and procedures.
 Members of AMTA who have a Kentucky mailing address, either because of residence, practice, or schooling, are assigned to the Kentucky Chapter.

 AMTA Bylaws describe the primary characteristics of the organization regarding the regulation of its internal affairs and the governance of its members.
 They are broad enough in scope that they remain fairly stable, requiring amendment only at those times of fundamental change.
 The bylaws themselves must state who can amend and how.
 Bylaws can never be suspended by the Board of Directors or any other body or person and must be adhered to at all times.

 AMTA Policies are rules and regulations which set parameters for and give direction to the conduct of business within AMTA.
 Policies are subordinate to, and generally contain more detail than, bylaws.
 Because policies contain more detail, they may require more frequent changes.
 The National Board of Directors can establish, change or suspend policies by formal motion.
 Unless officially suspended by a motion of the Board, policies must be adhered to.
 Policies do not typically contain procedural components, but may when necessary.

 AMTA Procedures describe how to specifically carry out or implement a bylaw or policy.
 They provide clarity regarding how things get done and provide consistency as individuals change within positions of responsibility.
 Except in rare instances, procedures are not a concern of the Board of Directors and are typically changed as needed by those who operate by them.
 Occasionally the Board of Directors will want to have authority over certain procedures, such as those involving grievance.
 In such cases the Board of Directors can place procedural steps within the context of a policy, which then requires Board action to change.